sekelle/cornerstone-octree/README.md

 # Cornerstone octree - a distributed domain and octree for N-body simulations

 Cornerstone octree is a collection of header only routines for
-* **3D Hilbert Morton codes:** encoding/decoding in 32 and 64 bits
+* **3D Hilbert and Morton codes:** encoding/decoding in 32 and 64 bits
 * **Octrees:** local and distributed octree builds from x,y,z coordinates, using a lean format that stores only the leaf nodes with one Morton code per leaf in a contiguous array.
 * **Halo discovery:** identify halo nodes in a global octree, using a 3D collision detection algorithm that builds and traverses a binary radix tree.
-* **Neighbor searching:** Find particle neighbors within a radius using sorted particle Morton codes
+* **Neighbor searching:** Find particle neighbors within a radius using sorted particle Hilbert or Morton codes
 * **Particle exchange:** exchange elements of local coordinate arrays to whip them into shape as defined by a global octree, including halo particles.